librasteve/raku-Cro-Website-Basic/README.md

 - write HTML::Functional code to generate HTML (eg in a render or RENDER method)
 - use roles to call in fragments and hooks to call them in the parent render method (see `self.thead` in the example)
 - ability to suppress the default Cromponent "refresh all" behaviour and to render fragments from eg contained components (eg. `method search` on ll76)
-- a `render` method to be used within the Component (see bottom of Component.rakumod)
+- a `render` method to be used within the Cromponent (see bottom of Cromponent.rakumod)
 - provision of location and holder info from the invoker
-- ability to use Components with long FQNs (I have hacked this into Component.rakumod)
+- ability to use Components with long FQNs (I have hacked this into Cromponent.rakumod)
 - ability to use Red locally for models (which I guess you have in mind all along)
 - general strong affinity to HTMX

-Examples of these are set out mainly in the SearchTable.rakumod and Component.rakumod files
+Examples of these are set out mainly in the SearchTable.rakumod and Cromponent.rakumod files

 I hope that this is all clear, as mentioned I have not just stuck this as a PR on Cromponent since it is quite a major set of changes and tbh I do not know if these objectives can be met in your conception of Cromponent.
 All questions and comments welcome on the cro-irc or PM.